 In June 1974 , 22 years after the patent was granted, a barcode was first scanned on a product at an exit box, in a store in Troy, Ohio, in the United States.
 The barcode was a so-called Universal Product Code (UPC) barcode, which is still in use in North America, and was put on a packet of Wrigley's chewing gum.

-From this trembling first scan, there was no turning back.
-Over the next decades, barcodes found their way to virtually every process in any supply chain – products, boxes, components, pallets, containers, shelf labels, ID cards, letters, conveyor belts, etc.
+From this landmark first scan, there was no turning back.
+Over the next decades, barcodes found their way into virtually every process in any supply chain - products, boxes, components, pallets, containers, shelf labels, ID cards, letters, conveyors, etc.

 So barcodes were here to stay.